 Harriman Avenue

 Named after New York railroad tycoon Edward Henry “E.H.”
 Harriman (1848-1909), who, when this street was laid out (1902), was head of both the Union Pacific and the Southern Pacific.
 Henry Huntington had hoped to take charge of the latter after the death of his uncle Collis but was blocked by banker James Speyer, who held the SPRR’s purse strings.
-Huntington then sold his third of the railroad – which the ruthless and brilliantly strategic Harriman then acquired – and came to L.A. to set up the Pacific Electric streetcar system.
+Huntington then sold off his third of the railroad – which the ruthless and brilliantly strategic Harriman then acquired – and came to L.A. to set up the Pacific Electric streetcar system.
+(Huntington and Harriman were also among the partners who bought George K. Porter‘s massive share of the San Fernando Valley in 1903.)
 This street was christened by William Henry Carlson (1864-1937) on his Pasadena Villa tract.
 Carlson, a shifty character who was once mayor of San Diego, liked to name streets after famous American industrialists: he did it here and on his 1906 Redondo Villa subdivision, where you’ll find a Harriman Lane.